MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_Z_Stuff/Z_Idlers/README.md

 ## Updates
 ### 2024-08-07
+- Reorganized the outdated parts folder and added version numbers for better tracking.
-Updated the front Z idlers to V3 with chamfers added to have better clearances.
+- Updated the front Z idlers to V3 with chamfers added to have better clearances.